Cooking Papa: Manga

 Cooking Papa first appeared as a one-shot manga in the February 21, 1985 issue of the Kodansha seinen magazine Morning.
 It has been serialized weekly in the same publication since June 6 of that year.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first one published on January 18, 1986.
-Until January 2025, 172 volumes have been released.
+As of January 2026, 176 volumes have been released.

 Anime

-The anime of Cooking Papa was aired on TV Asahi Thursday every week from April 9, 1992 to May 25, 1995.
+The anime of Cooking Papa was aired on TV Asahi Thursday every week from April 9, 1992, to May 25, 1995.
 It was produced by Eiken and ADK Holdings, Inc. and animated by Sunshine Corporation.
 The anime series was directed by Toshitaka Tsunoda and ran for 151 episodes.

 The anime rerun on Tokyo MX as part of the manga's 30th anniversary.